 Further, given that multiple tools are being used, each with their own typical population range, how will eligibility and supports be determined?
 For example, if a person's functions lie within the typical population range using one tool, but outside the range on another, how will these results be combined?
 Combining tools needs to be undertaken with great care, particularly given that the tools have not been designed to be combined.
 Their combination could lead to inaccurate and misleading results.
-For example, an individual might have excellent receptive communication but cannot talk (expressive communication) and so still need speech therapy.
+For example, an individual might have excellent receptive communication but have limited expressive communication and so still require speech therapy.